adi99/Building-Mobile-Apps-on-Solana/SolanaMobile.md

 The default location for this folder is: <br />
 ``%LOCALAPPDATA%\Android\Sdk\platform-tools`` <br />
 ## React Native Command Line Interface
 React Native has a built-in command line interface.
-Rather than install and manage a specific version of the CLI globally, we recommend you access the current version at runtime using npx, which ships with Node.js.
-With npx react-native <command>, the current stable version of the CLI will be downloaded and executed at the time the command is run. <br />
+Rather than install and manage a specific version of the CLI globally, we recommend you access the current version at runtime using `npx`, which ships with Node.js.
+With `npx react-native <command>`, the current stable version of the CLI will be downloaded and executed at the time the command is run. <br />
 The fakewallet app is a 'fake' Mobile Wallet Adapter compliant wallet.
 Install it on your Android emulator or device.
 It does not store persistent keypairs, and the wallet is "reset" each time the app is exited.<br />
-### Installation steps <br />
+## Installation steps <br />
+1. Install Android Studio and it's component.<br />
 2. Clone the Mobile Wallet Adapter repo, containing the fakewallet app from the github repository <br />
 ``git clone https://github.com/solana-mobile/mobile-wallet-adapter.git`` <br />
-4. In Android Studio, Open project > Navigate to the cloned directory > Select mobile-wallet-adapter/android/build.gradle <br />
+3. In Android Studio, Open project > Navigate to the cloned directory > Select mobile-wallet-adapter/android/build.gradle <br />
-5. After Android Studio finishes loading the project, select fakewallet in the build/run configuration dropdown in the top right <br />
+4. After Android Studio finishes loading the project, select fakewallet in the build/run configuration dropdown in the top right <br />
 ![Bird Eye View](https://github.com/adi99/Building-Mobile-Apps-on-Solana/blob/main/fakewallet.jpg)
-6. After it builds successfully, you should see the app on your Android device or emulator.<br />
+5. After it builds successfully, you should see the app on your Android device or emulator.<br />

 # React Native dApp Setup<br />
 Now you have setup Android Device/Emulator and  install a MWA-compatible wallet, like fakewallet. <br />
 ## Solana Mobile dApp Scaffold<br />
 The fastest way to start building React Native on Solana is building off our React Native Template dApp: <br />
 The scaffold is a ready-to-go React Native dApp that comes with:<br />
-•	The Mobile Wallet Adapter SDK and @solana/web3.js.<br />
+•	The Mobile Wallet Adapter SDK and `@solana/web3.js`.<br />
-•	Required polyfills like react-native-get-random-values and Buffer installed.<br />
+•	Required polyfills like `react-native-get-random-values` and `Buffer` installed.<br />
 •	Wallet authorization/connecting and airdrop request functionality.<br />
 •	Premade React UI Components like ConnectWalletButton, RequestAirdropButton, SignMessageButton.<br />
 ## Building Your first React Native dApp<br />
 A complete React Native Solana dApp that allows the user to select a photo from their gallery and mint it as an NFT on the blockchain.
-Prerequisites<br />
+### Prerequisites<br />
 •	a running Android emulator or device to build and launch your app.<br />
 •	an MWA-compatible wallet installed on the same device.<br />
 •	an IDE/Editor of your choice.<br />
 This tutorial will be using the fakewallet app to test your app's integration with Mobile Wallet Adapter.<br />
-Clone the React Native dApp Scaffold<br />
+## Clone the React Native dApp Scaffold<br />
 This dApp will build off the React Native Scaffold dApp which already has a simple user interface that allows you to connect to a mobile wallet, request an airdrop, and sign transactions.<br />
 Initialize a template app and Enter the directory and install the project dependencies.<br />
 ``npx react-native init FirstDappTutorial --template https://github.com/solana-mobile/solana-mobile-dapp-scaffold.git ``<br />